prof-rossetti/southernct-csc-443-201701/exercises/command-line-computing/mac-terminal.md

 # ... stop after a few seconds if necessary by pressing: control + c
 ````

-Download the [cURL](https://curl.haxx.se/download.html) utility if necessary, then request the contents of a webpage:
+Request the contents of a webpage:

 ```` sh
 curl google.com